About the Centre for Behavioural Studies

 Applied Behaviour Analysis (ABA) applies the principles of learning to help people learn new and socially significant behaviours, or to reduce unwanted behaviours, while simultaneously demonstrating the effectiveness of the intervention through data collection and analysis.
 The Centre provides a place where experts and students in the field of ABA can work together to advance, mobilize and implement the science of behaviour analysis.

-The Centre’s Mandate includes a focus on:
+The Centre’s Mandate

 Focus on Teaching